vickyboston20/WebsiteBlocker/README.md

   //----------------------------------------Change Time and Block Websites-----------------------//

 Open website_blocker.pyw

 //To add Websites

-Enter new websites in the variable(with quotes): website_to_blocks
+Enter new websites in the variable(with quotes)

+  3.1 website_to_blocks

 //To change the time

-Enter the value in the variable: start_time
+Enter the value in the variable

+  4.1 start_time

-end_time
+  4.2 end_time